 Does Catholic Charities benefit non-Catholics, too?

 Catholic Charities serves people of all faiths and backgrounds.
 While the mission of the organization is rooted in the Gospel and Catholic social teachings, no one must be Catholic to receive services or to work for Catholic Charities.

 Where does funding come from?

 About half of funding is from grants from state government agencies.
-About twenty percent is from program service fees.
-The Archbishop’s Annual Appeal is about ten percent of revenue.
+About 20 percent is from program service fees.
+The Archbishop’s Annual Appeal is about 10 percent of revenue.
 Catholic Charities is grateful for and depends upon the generosity of all individuals, families, and organizations whose investment in the mission makes a difference in the lives of those who are less fortunate.
 Catholic Charities is a proud partnering agency of the United Way.